AmritHariharan/BarcodeBot/README.md

 - [x] Get barcode generation working
 - [x] Add youtube-dl functionality
 - [x] Integrate twitter
+- [x] Fix downloading, pytube doesn't seem to like my options
-- [ ] Fix downloading and naming scheme, seems to be breaking the program
+- [ ] Fix  naming scheme, seems to be breaking the program if the filename has a `.` in it
-- [ ] Put in a Docker container(?)
+- [ ] Put in a Docker container #webscale (?)
 - [ ] Get it hosted on AWS/Google Cloud/Azure(???)

 ## Tools Used